devcontainer-collection/devcontainer-cpp-console/README.md

 #### 8.3 Test the Built Libraries
 An example C++ project for testing the libraries is located at `[WORKSPACE_FOLDER]/app/example/libtest`.
-Refer to the `how-to-test-[OS].txt` file in the same directory for instructions on how to test the libraries.
+Refer to the `how-to-test-on-[OS].txt` file in the same directory for instructions on how to test the libraries.
 **Note:** Testing must be performed on the respective target OS for the libraries.